Menzani/Logger/README.md

 ## Project

-Work is ongoing to produce version 2, which will feature parameterized messages, a `RotatingFileConsumer`, and more.
+The next version will feature parameterized messages, a `RotatingFileConsumer`, and more.
-If you like this project, and use it in production, [let me know](mailto:dev@fmenza.it).